 Students will learn what aquatic invasive species are and then participate in a full body movement game that stimulates competition for habitat and resources; students will also create graphs and learn about prevention and management of aquatic invasive species.

-3D models of a stream bed and catch basin are also available for use in school programming.
-You can read more about these educational resources here.
+Educational 3-D models such as our stream bed, catch basin, and bug aquarium are available for use in school programming.
+You can read more about these educational resources in this menu here.

 Arts and Crafts!